MinervaLong/jump-to-digital-vp-2021/README.md

 # JUMP2DIGITAL HACKATHON | Minimalistic checkout

-> Front-end challenge for the 2021 Jump2Digital Hackathon.
+> Frontend challenge for the 2021 Jump2Digital Hackathon.
 A minimalistic and responsive payment gateway layout with client-side form validation.
 ## Background

 Barcelona Digital Talent have organized a Hackathon with a series of challenges around three tech profiles:

-*Frontend
+* Frontend
-*Backend
+* Backend
-*Data
+* Data

 The first phase is online, from 22 to 28 of November.
 The best 80 participants will participate in a face-to-face competition organized by teams the next 10th December, as part of a tech event with conferences and bussiness meetings, among other activities.
 More info [here](https://barcelonadigitaltalent.com/jump2digital/)